FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Introduction

+For key point 3), the reasons why instance segmentation on 3D point cloud by CNNs is time-consuming are described as follows.
 Instance segmentation locates different instances, even if they are of the same class.
 As instances in the scene are disordered and their number is unpredictable, it is impossible to represent instance labels with a fixed tensor.
 Therefore, the study of instance segmentation includes two methods: the proposal-based method requiring an object detection module and the proposal-free method without an object detection module.
-Mask R-CNN \cite{Mask-R-CNN} belongs to the first method.
-Mask R-CNN decomposes the problem of instance segmentation into object detection and pixel-level segmentation of a single object.
-Proposal-based methods require complex post-processing steps to deal with too many proposal regions and have poor performance in the presence of strong occlusion.
-For the instance segmentation of 3D point cloud, most researchers adopt proposal-free method.
-Proposal-free method usually performs semantic segmentation at first and then distinguishing different instances via clustering or metric learning, which are time-consuming processes \cite{SGPN,jsis3d,asis,xu}.
+Proposal-based methods require complex post-processing steps to deal with many proposal regions and have poor performance in the presence of strong occlusion.
+For the instance segmentation of 3D point cloud, most researchers adopt the proposal-free method\cite{SGPN,jsis3d,asis,PointGroup,HAIS,OccuSeg,3D_MPA}.
+The proposal-free method usually performs semantic segmentation at first and then distinguishing different instances via clustering or metric learning\cite{SGPN,jsis3d,asis,xu}.
+The current clustering methods first generates multiple candidate groups and then merge them, which is a very time-consuming process.
+In contrast, our clustering algorithm does not generate candidate groups, but directly generates instances based on the feature distance between the object’s center point and the rest of the points.
+This way dramatically improves the speed of instance generation and avoids the case that a point belongs to multiple instances at the same time.

-This study aims to design a fast and practical network that can effectively segment 3D point cloud at instance-level without training by any manually annotated data.
-The method involves mapping all points to a discriminative feature embedding space, which satisfies the following two conditions: 1) points of the same instance have similar features, 2) points of different instances are widely separated in the feature embedding space.
-Simultaneously, center points for each instance are found, and the center points are used as the reference point of clustering.
-The proposed method speeds up the clustering process.
-After that, a fast clustering is performed based on the center points as shown in Fig. \ref{fig: illustrator}.
+This paper aims to design and propose a fast point cloud clustering for instance segmentation method named FPCC consisting of FPCC-Net and a fast clustering algorithm based on the output of FPCC-Net.
+FPCC-Net is a graph convolutional neural network that can effectively segment the 3D point cloud at instance-level without training by any manually annotated data.
+FPCC-Net involves mapping all points to a discriminative feature embedding space, which satisfies the following two conditions: 1) points of the same instance have similar features, 2) points of different instances are widely separated in the feature embedding space.
+Simultaneously, FPCC-Net finds center points for each instance, and the center points are used as the reference point of the clustering process.
+After that, the fast clustering is performed based on the center points as shown in Fig. \ref{fig: illustrator}.

-The main contributions of this work are as follows: \begin{itemize} \item A high-speed instance segmentation scheme for 3D point cloud is proposed for real-time processing.
+The main contributions of this work are as follows: \begin{itemize} \item A high-speed instance segmentation scheme for 3D point cloud is proposed.